I am a 24-year-old digital marketer working in social media and copywriting. I also like to travel around the world!

 What is travel, other than the act of transit?

 Travel isn’t usually easy.
 Travel is discovering cultures, expanding horizons, staying in crappy hostels and backpacking.
-It’s challenge.
+It’s a challenge.
 It's work.
 This is the kind of adventure that leaves you with a lasting sense of awe.
 For the most part, it isn’t relaxing.

 People travel to experience a different way of living.
 To try (and see) new things.
 The hurdles you jump while traveling can have a serious impact on how you perceive and understand the world.
 People often talk about the very personal benefits they get from travel, beyond simply the experiences.
 It opens your eyes, you learn who you are, it will help you discover new skills, and gives you perspective.